MidnightSkulker/Gemini/README.md

 This is a fix that is needed, but requires discussion with the potential customers to make sure that whatever restrictions are enforced meet their needs.

+JSON Format
+My Json output is not pretty printed.
+I am working with a library to make it pretty printed, but this gets into Haskell's worst area, which is different ByteString types used in different libraries.
+Probably the quickest fix is to implement my own data to JSON converter for the data structures at hand, but I would like to use a more general approach.